kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-We will add a unit test verifying that HPAs with and without the new `strictPodSelection` field are properly validated, both when the feature gate is enabled or not.
+We will add a unit test verifying that HPAs with and without the new `podSelectionStrategy` field are properly validated, both when the feature gate is enabled or not.
 This will ensure the HPA controller correctly applies the pod selection strategy based on the feature gate status and presence of the field.

 ### Rollout, Upgrade and Rollback Planning